-The smallest of the provinces or territories in Canada, Prince Edward Island is a small island province located off the Eastern coast of Canada.
+The smallest of the provinces or territories in Canada, Prince Edward Island is a small island located off the Eastern coast of Canada.
 The island is joined to its nearest province, New Brunswick, by the Confederation Bridge.
 It is part of the Maritimes, and one of the four Atlantic Provinces.

 PEI joined Canada in 1873, after running into financial issues when trying to build a provincial railroad.